lukaszkorecki/tinydi/README.md

 ### This is not real DI!

 Yup.
 Maybe.
-It's ok for me.
+It's :ok: for me.

 ### Is it slow?